THE PERFECT CHURCH

 So, how do we as sinners become perfect?
 When the people heard Peter's sermon on the day of Pentecost, they were cut to the heart and wondered what they could do to be saved.
 Acts 2:38 was his response: “Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
 And you will receive the gift of the Holy Spirit.
 The promise is for you and your children and for all who are far off—for all whom the Lord our God will call.”
 "Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, praising God, and having favour with all the people.
 And the Lord added to the church daily such as should be saved."
 (Acts 2:46-47 KJV) The people added to the church needed to be saved and the only way to be saved is through Jesus.
 Other verses indicate that part of being saved is believing, confessing and obeying God's Word.

-The church is not a building or a religion but a body of believers in Christ, made holy by the blood of Jesus.
+The truth is, there is no perfect church if one is sought with no hypocrites or sinners.
+The church is not a building or a religion but a body of believers in Christ -- broken people seeking comfort and refuge, and sinners made holy by the blood of Jesus.
+The perfect church includes you.

 Becky Wall